-Our capacity to analyze these modalities all at once is what allows us to really understand the content, and provide ‘context’, which is often crucial to our interpretation.
+Our capacity to analyse these modalities all at once is what allows us to really understand the content, and provide ‘context’, which is often crucial to our interpretation.

 In terms of meaning, imagine watching a Tarantino movie filled with guns and shootings.
 Visual clues tell us this is fiction, the ‘meaning’ of the film is conditioned by it being a movie, and we can distinguish it from a video of a real mass shooting.
-Now as for context, take for instance a visual scene depicting the taking of prescription drugs.
+Now as for context, take for instance visual content depicting the action of taking prescription drugs.
 We would interpret this same footage very differently if the associated title or caption located the scene within a medical setting, as opposed to a drug abuse context.
-Thus, understanding additional modalities such as the video’s title, in combination with the visual footage, allows us to contextualize the video, providing critical information that impacts our understanding.
+Thus, understanding additional modalities such as the video’s title, in combination with the visual footage, allows us to contextualise the video, providing critical information that impacts our understanding.